Technology

 The paper notes that AI algorithms can’t fully replace the experience and generalized knowledge of a thoroughly trained and disparate team, analyzing automatic systems for inherent discrimination bias.
 Kartik Hosanagar, professor of information at the Wharton School, says, “Everyone should be aware of the repercussions of AI making decisions on our behalf.

 Besides, institutions should incorporate key principles when creating and deploying customer-facing AI.”
-These principles would simplify the process of how people flag questionable AI decisions
+These principles would simplify the process of how people flag questionable AI decisions.

 4. Asking the right questions

 Regarding vendors supplying AI technology, banks must increase third-party verification and tracking to attribute AI-specific aspects.
-Apart from the usual third-party-related inquiries, banks should also inquire about AI model validation, data privacy, AI technology integration, and data retention and privacy policies,
+Apart from the usual third-party-related inquiries, banks should also inquire about AI model validation, data privacy, AI technology integration, and data retention and privacy policies.

 FS-ISAC has just published a Generative AI Vendor Evaluation & Qualitative Risk Assessment Tool and Generative AI Vendor Evaluations & Qualitative Risk Assessment Guide that players in the banking sector may use when planning for and engaging with Generative AI vendors.